near/dkim-auth/README.md

 ## High level design

-The setup consists of 3 sub-projects: access-delegation contract,  dkim-auth contract and email-relayer server.
+The setup consists of 3 sub-projects: control-delegator contract,  dkim-controller contract and email-relayer server.

-### access-delegation contract
+### control-delegator contract
-This is the contract that is running on the 'users' account - to handle delegated requests coming from the dkim-auth contract.
+This is the contract that is running on the 'users' account - to handle delegated requests coming from the dkim-controller contract.

-### dkim-auth contract
+### dkim-controller contract
 This is the main contract that takes are of validating DKIM messages - and passing them to workers (and creating workers accounts).

 ### email-relayer server